-The Point Person, after consultation with the appropriate resource people (e.g., Diocesan Bishop, Chancellor, etc.), may decline to deal with a complaint at any stage if, in their opinion, there is no substance to the complaint, or if the complaint is trivial, frivolous, malicious, made in bad faith, or if the incident(s) complained of does not fall within the definition of sexual misconduct in this policy.
+The Navigator, after consultation with the appropriate resource people (e.g., Diocesan Bishop, Chancellor, etc.), may decline to deal with a complaint at any stage if, in their opinion, there is no substance to the complaint, or if the complaint is trivial, frivolous, malicious, made in bad faith, or if the incident(s) complained of does not fall within the definition of sexual misconduct in this policy or within the jurisdiction outlined in this policy.
 Any decision of this nature is to be recorded, with written reasons attached to the decision.